The first year of college will certainly be an experience. But what kind of experience will it be?

 Fall FYE 100 Course

 Starting in Welcome Week, you'll take the FYE 100 class along with other first-year students.
-This one-credit course will meet weekly for the first seven weeks of fall term.
+This one-credit course will meet weekly for the fall term.
 Taught by your faculty mentor with the assistance of a First Year Mentor the course will build upon the theme of the summer reading.
 There will also be ample opportunity to talk with your faculty mentor, FYE mentor and fellow students about some very practical issues in becoming a successful college student.